-If you installed the complete version (Harmony Server / Network), when you start Harmony, you can opt to either work offline in the application as a standalone software, or connect to the database to work on projects via the database.
+If you have a Harmony Server license, when you start Harmony, you can opt to either work offline in the application as a standalone software, or connect to the database to work on projects via the database.

 When working with Harmony Server, the scenes and their data are stored directly on the server.
 No data is saved or stored on the client machine.
 The client machines access the database and load the scenes and drawings directly from the server.
 Each time the user saves his scene, the data is updated directly on the server.
 There are no upload or download operations (check-in, check-out) done between the server and the clients.